 Lets compound the issue.
 I have two 60-year-old oaks in my front yard.
 If they died I would have to pay to have them cut down…yikes!
 They are over 70 feet tall.
 Several tree companies quoted me $600 to $1000 to remove just one and then grind the stump.
 Then figure somewhere between $250 and $2500 plant a new tree.

 At this point, I am thinking I would rather skateboard down the street, naked with my arm pits on fire.
 But, the drain on my bank account has not run its full course.
 Now, my $45 to $150 electric bills are gone too.
-Those trees really kept my bill down.
+Those trees really kept my bill down, and I also took the help of an electrical contractor.

 Not enough for you yet?
 How about adding that my property value just took a big hit.
 Yup, every inch of those trees added value to my home and neighborhood.

 So, my options are spend $200 to $300 more on my water bill or spend much more to replace the lawn.
+People can check out https://www.choosegreenergrass.com/ this link for the best lawn services.
 Guess what I am doing on Wednesday, my next designated watering day.
 Your new mantra is this, “It is cheaper to water the lawn than it is to replace it”.